ReDI-School/ux_ui_bootcamp/projects/01_user_research/1_milestone.md

-# Milestone 1 - Research Plan
+# Milestone 1 - Develop a Research Plan

 ### What you will do: